lusalga/travelSite/README.md

 - Fix newsletter form, size to be same as contest sign up;

-- 404 page needs new format.

-- 500 page needs new format.
+### `Next steps`

+- Deploy website on Github.

+- Add to Portfolio

 - Newsletter-signup route needs email to be linked to, as Mailchimp.

-- contest/vacation-photo route needs backend implementation (you can delete this route).

 - /thank-you view needs to be implemented.
-It needs to be working with sessions (you can delete this route).
+It needs to be working with sessions.

 - /news-thank-you view needs to be working with sessions/cookies.
 Right now, if person sign up for newsletter, page does not change and info stays there.
-We might need to change cache (you can delete this route).

 - Database needs to be implemented, might use MongoDB.

 - Connect server and database sucessfully.

-- Deploy website on Github.

 To be defined later.